 ECOS, for example, is the first paint manufacturer to have a DECLARE label and be Red List Free.
 The DECLARE label is 100% transparent and lists all chemicals used.
 The red list, created by the International Living Future organization, is a list of 800 worst-in-class chemicals spanning twenty-two classes of chemicals prevalent in the building industry that pollute the environment, bio-accumulate up the food chain until they reach toxic concentrations and harm humans, plants or animals.
 AFM has been awarded a Gold Certification by SCS which does third-party certification for building products.

 Almost every day we hear from customers who complain about low or no VOC paints that continue to off-gas dangerous fumes into their homes and who can't tolerate being in the room or home any longer.
 Some move out, others continue to suffer.
 These same people can almost always tolerate our paint products.
 Even so, we always recommend that you test a product for your own tolerance levels before using it.

-Our finishes do not contain any known hazardous ingredients, regulated VOCs as well as de-regulated VOCs; this means no ethylene glycol, formaldehyde, acetone, crystalline silica or ammonia.
+Our finishes do not contain any known hazardous ingredients, regulated VOCs as well as de-regulated VOCs; this means no ethylene glycol, formaldehyde, acetone, ammonia, crystalline silica, biocides or fungicides.
 For your convenience, we have provided MSDS sheets which are reports about the ingredients of each product.
 We have also included information about application methods, tips on where to use each product and a toll free number if you don't wish to read all this.

 We stock most of the popular finishes.
-We can mix more than 1,000 colors and can create almost any custom color you wish.
+We can also match most popular brands.
 Sample sizes of most products are available for testing.
 Feel free to contact us about any large jobs for special pricing.

 Copyright © 2017 Joel Hirshberg All rights reserved.